 “It’s definitely stopped him in his tracks and stopped him from being able to do it to somebody else,” Sue said.

-“I’m so thankful to the Life Education program for helping Lily to find her voice and teaching her that she has the right to speak out.”
+“I’m so thankful to the Life Ed program for helping Lily to find her voice and teaching her that she has the right to speak out.”